Exchangeability and randomness for infinite and finite sequences: Finite sequences of observations

 De Finetti's theorem is about infinite sequences of observations, similarly to von Mises's frequentist story criticised by Kolmogorov.
 Does it mean that de Finetti's theorem is empirically irrelevant?
 Not at all.
 Whereas von Mises's story may be hopelessly stuck at infinity (to use Shafer's expression \cite{Shafer:1993}), de Finetti's theorem may be applied to finite sequences, albeit not in the batch setting of Sect.~\ref{subsec:batch}.
 A popular alternative to the batch setting is the \emph{online setting}, where we do not fix the number of observations in advance and process them sequentially, and then the sequence of observations becomes potentially infinite; therefore, de Finetti's theorem becomes applicable if we assume exchangeability for all those potential observations.
 For example, in Sect.~6 of \cite{Martin-Lof:1966} Martin-L\"of develops a way of testing exchangeability for all finite prefixes of a potentially infinite sequence of observations, which means that he is indeed testing randomness of the overall sequence.

 An instructive finite form of de Finetti's theorem was derived by Diaconis and Freedman \cite{Diaconis/Freedman:1980finite} (with an early version given already at the very end of \cite{Hewitt/Savage:1955}).
 Since the assumptions of exchangeability and randomness are so different for a fixed length $N$, we have to consider different lengths for imposing exchangeability and for claiming randomness.
 In the abstract of \cite{Diaconis:1977}, which states the Diaconis--Freedman result for binary sequences, Diaconis summarizes this result thus: ``an exchangeable sequence of length $r$ which can be extended to an exchangeable sequence of length $k$ is almost a mixture of independent experiments, the error going to zero like $1/k$''.
 It is essential that $k$ and $r$ should be different here, ideally $k\gg r$.
+There have been several recent information-theoretic developments of this idea; see \cite[Corollary~1]{Johnson/etal:2025} for a particularly strong result.

 Another popular finite version of de Finetti's theorem appears in Dellacherie and Meyer \cite[Chap.~5, 52]{Dellacherie/Meyer:1982}, who credit this result to P.~Cartier; see Kerns and Sz\'ekely \cite{Szekely/Kerns:2006} for a fuller exposition.
 Theorem~1.1 in \cite{Szekely/Kerns:2006} says that the representation \eqref{eq:representation} holds in the batch setting for any exchangeable probability measure $R$ on $\mathbf{Z}^N$ without any restrictions on the measurable space $\mathbf{Z}$ if we allow $\mu$ to be a signed measure of bounded variation.
 This results appears to be a mathematical curiosity that does not have any implications for statistical hypothesis testing.